Ashmit-Aryan/Hospital-Management/Readme.md

 ## Technologies Used

-- **Frontend**: Built using modern web technologies such as HTML, CSS, and Javascript, providing a responsive and user-friendly interface.
+- **Frontend**: Built using modern React JS, providing a responsive and user-friendly interface.
 - **Backend**: Developed with Node.js and Express, ensuring a robust server-side application.
 - **Database**: Utilizes MongoDB for efficient data storage and retrieval.